parseccentric/komodo-fashion-critique/README.md

+Unarchive Note (6/1/21): This has been transformed from komodo-design-critique to komodo-unity.
+Previous description: "Fashion Critique module for the Komodo XR platform."

 Archive Note (4/28/21): I accidentally made this repo.
 Please see [gelic-idealab/design-critique](https://github.com/gelic-idealab/design-critique) instead.

 ## Installing the komodo_unity Core